sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-2-ifs.rst

 .. activecode:: code3_2_1
    :language: java
-   :autograde: unittest

    The variable ``isRaining`` is a boolean variable that is either true or false.
-If it is true then the message ``Take an umbrella!`` will be printed and then execution will continue with the next statement which will print ``Drive carefully``.
-Run the code below to see this.
+   Use the CodeLens to step through the code.
    ~~~~
    public class TestRaining
    {